juanmartin8a/Videogame-Video-Classification/README.md

         - 25 frames can still capture good data :D

   2. ### Feature extraction
-      Frame information is extracted as a high-dimensional vector (image embedding) using the pre-trained **ImageResNetV2** convolutional neural network (CNN) which was further trained on a tailored dataset to classify images into 21 different videogames.
+      Frame information is extracted as a high-dimensional vector (image embedding) using the ResNet101 convolutional neural network (CNN) architecture which was trained on a tailored dataset to classify images into 21 different videogames.
 This is done for all 25 frames.

   3. ### Sequence modeling
       The embeddings are processed by a Long Short-Term Memory (LSTM) recurrent neural network (RNN) to capture temporal data across frames.